Boral Quarries Seacliff Park (Linwood)

 The Marino Concrete plant is operated on 'existing use' rights given that it is sited within one of the 'Private Mines' and is considered an 'ancillary' use to the quarry.

-General planning context of the quarry precinct.
+General planning context of the quarry precinct

 The quarry lies predominantly within the 'Hills Face Zone' and 'Extractive Industry Zone' defined in the City of Marion Development Plan.
 The northwestern part of the site is bounded by established residential development (Marino), with undeveloped residential and hills face zone land adjoining the remainder of the western boundary.